usnistgov/ndn-dpdk/app/fwdp/README.md

 * For an Interest, lookup the [NDT](../../container/ndt/) with the Interest name.
 * For a Data or Nack, take the first 8 bits of its PIT token.

-Then, FwInput passes the packet to the chosen forwarding process's input queue (a DPDK ring in multi-produer single-consumer mode).
+Then, FwInput passes the packet to the chosen forwarding process's input queue (a DPDK ring in multi-producer single-consumer mode).
 In case the queue is full, FwInput drops the packet, and increments a drop counter.

 ### Data Structure Usage

 All FwInputs have read-only access to a shared NDT.

+### Crypto Helper (FwCrypto)

+FwCrypto provides Data implicit digest computation.
+It is a special kind of FwInput that runs `FwCrypto_Run` as the main loop.

+When FwFwd processes an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to compute the Data's implicit digest in order to determine whether the Data satisfies the Interest.
+Instead of doing the computation in FwFwd and blocking other packet processing, the FwFwd passes the Data to FwCrypto.
+FwCrypto computes Data digest using a DPDK cryptodev, stores the implicit digest in the mbuf header, and re-dispatches the Data to FwFwd.
+FwFwd can then re-process the Data, and use the computed implicit digest to determine whether it satisfies the pending Interest.

 ## Forwarding Process (FwFwd)